 Instead of spending hour upon hour perfecting choreographed movements that have been organized into a sequence by an old society, WingTsun training moves on from the ABCs of movement (a form) to practice a drill, and then to practice a skill building exercise in order to learn how to defend.
 Only a few hand and leg tools need be learned in order to adapt them to every conceivable self defense situation.
 When a student’s mind becomes trapped into a complicated solution, we instructors teach the simplest way.
 The simplest way is the way.
 In real life situations against real thugs, real criminals or even somebody you might trust, WingTsun is effective!
 It works!

-Because of the idea of simplicity, Leung Ting WingTsun® affords the beginner the realistic opportunity to become proficient at a whole kung fu system.
+Because of the idea of simplicity, Leung Ting WingTsun® affords the beginner the realistic opportunity to become proficient in a whole kung fu system.

 WingTsun, which is a southern Chinese kung fu system, is simpler in several ways than Shaolin kung fu.
 WingTsun has just three forms (kuen, in Chinese kata in Japanese, hyung in Korean).
 Many different Shaolin systems have anywhere from 9 to 50 different choreographed forms which form the ‘shape’ of the system.
 A student might learn all of the forms and still not be able to defend or fight effectively since forms are not the path to fighting skill or self-defense effectiveness.
 Applying the techniques of the forms through practice drills and fighting training is the way.
 The founders of WingTsun recognized the real purpose of forms which is to build the shape of the system at each level within the student’s muscle memory and quite often to perform a meditation and breathing exercise.
 The forms also represent an important mental ritual.